Kay13051976/Thailand-guiding-light-second/FEATURE.md

 ## Your connection page
+Connection Management: Account owners can view sent and received connection requests, as well as their current connections.
+They have the ability to accept, cancel, or disconnect friend requests directly from the connection list.
   - ![Mobile your connection page1](documentation/mobile-your-connection-page1.png)

 - ![Mobile your connection page2](documentation/mobile-your-connection-page2.png)

 ## Allauth and Access pages :